MichaelDemidov/Firebird-Auto-Updater/README.md

 Since the script completely removes your previous Firebird installation before reinstalling it, be sure to change the SYSDBA password after installation (if you didn't previously use the default password `masterkey`) and possibly re-create other users (if they existed).

 If you have any ideas on how to avoid this, please let me know.

+### Client or Server Auto-Detect

+As for now, the updater cannot determine whether client or server is installed.
+It would be nice to implement automatic previous installation detection and update the client or server without special command line keys.

+I didn't do this because in my particular case, installing the Firebird Windows server was needed much less frequently than installing the client.

+Another difficulty lies in the fact that the server can be launched in different ways (as a service, as an application).

+### Architecture Auto-Detect

+It would be worthwhile to automatically detect the architecture of a previously installed version of the client (32 or 64 bits) and be able to reinstall the corresponding version.
+This will lead to at least twice the size of the installer executable file, but will ensure its versatility.
+Now only one version is installed, which is packaged in the installer.

 Author
 ------